Roasted Leg of Lamb Recipe

 Mint Sauce for Lamb

-I don't happen to enjoy mint sauce with my lamb, but for those of you that do it is quite easy to make homemade mint sauce or it can be found at your grocery store.
+I don't happen to enjoy mint sauce with my lamb, but for those of you that do it is quite easy to make a homemade mint sauce or it can be found at your grocery store.

 To make your own simply bring 1 cup of white wine vinegar to a simmer in a saucepan.
 Add eight tablespoons of sugar along with eight tablespoons of dried mint leaves.
 Take it off the heat and let it sit for ten minutes.
-Put it back onto the stove, stir and heat again for a minute.
+Put it back on the stove, stir and heat again for a minute.
 Remove from the stove and let it sit for ten minutes before serving.

 Mint sauce can be stored in a glass jar or container for up to 8 months in the refrigerator.

-How much do you know about lamb/sheep?
+How much do you know about lamb/sheep?view quiz statistics

 Thank you for visiting and I do hope that you'll try this recipe.
 If you'd like to read other articles by Just Ask Susan or view more recipes, please view my profile page.
 Have a great day!